OSGeo/gdal/doc/source/drivers/raster/gti.rst

 ------------

 The following open options are available.
-Most of them can be also defined as layer metadata items or in the .vrtti XML file
+Most of them can be also defined as layer metadata items or in the .gti XML file

 -  .. oo:: LAYER